BoomStarcuc/GeneSegNet/README.md

 ## Datasets and Model

-1. Download the demo datasets at [GoogleDrive](https://drive.google.com/drive/folders/1rF6U5fSq8D-UpZW-iUy4DG16dyxAzvK7?usp=share_link) and unzip them to your project directory.
+1. Download the demo training datasets at [GoogleDrive](https://drive.google.com/drive/folders/1rF6U5fSq8D-UpZW-iUy4DG16dyxAzvK7?usp=share_link) and unzip them to your project directory.
 2. Download GeneSegNet pre-trained model at [GoogleDrive](https://drive.google.com/drive/folders/1hzavxQ_zkH6At0vkCzskyg7hlRnKDEC3?usp=sharing), and put it into your project directory.